Männlichen is famous for the Lauberhorn race that takes place here every year in January.

 Uphill trail Männlichen U2

-The Uphill Trail is described as the toughest uphill in Grindelwald with 1290 meters of altitude to climb over a length of 9.2 kilometers.
+The Uphill Trail is described as the toughest uphill in Grindelwald with 1290 meters of altitude to climb over a length of 9.2 km.
 It starts at Grindelwald Grund and there you can also park your car.
-The end of the route is at the Männlichen mountain station.
+The end of the route is the Männlichen mountain station.
 Best time: May to October

 At the foot of the Dreigestirn No. 31

 This trail starts and ends at the Grindelwald sports center.
 1938 vertical meters are to be overcome in 6-7 hours.
 The route of the Eiger Ultra Trail routes E101 and E53 are first taken from Burglauenen via Wengen.
 Already in Wengen the snow-covered Jungfrau massif can be seen.
 Zigzagging, the Gemsweg trail continues up to Männlichen.
 Here you have the choice of taking the cable car back down to the valley.
 Alternatively, continue walking to the Holenstein middle station.
 The trail back to the valley follows the Öpfelchüechliweg to Brandegg and from here to Grindelwald Grund.

 The Sennenspielplatz is located directly at the Männlichen mountain lodge.
 It has swings, a seesaw, small trampolines, climbing facilities and a bowling alley with balls.
 Next to it is a huge cow that immediately catches the eye.
 Lieselotte is the name of the cow, which is said to come from a small village in Germany.